-Bangalore, compared to many other Indian cities is economical for buying silk fabrics, handloom fabrics, garments, woolen carpets, sandalwood articles, rare antiques, gold and silver jewellery, perfumes and incense sticks.
+Bangalore, compared to many other Indian cities is economical for buying silk fabrics, handloom fabrics, garments, woolen carpets, sandalwood articles, rare antiques, gold and silver jewelry, perfumes and incense sticks.
 Bangalore is famous for the shopping malls, which have some of the finest and biggest showrooms in India.
-This electronic capital of India has been attracting people for Sandal wood, Silk and hand woven materials.
+This electronic capital of India has been attracting people for Sandalwood, Silk and hand weaved materials.

 Bigade Road – Bangalore: This is a popular hangout for young people, because there is a lot of entertainment available, as well as there are a lot of shopping options.
 You’ll get just about everything here.
 There is Rex (the best movie theatre in town), Cyber Cafes (offering coffee and the Internet access), a bowling alley, a discothèque, a video game parlour and quite a few eating places.

 Commercial Street – Bangalore: This is strictly a shopping area with no entertainment outlets.
 Here, you can buy clothes, dress materials, jewellery and food.

 Mahatma Gandhi Road (M.G.
 Road): M.G.
 Road is a very popular commercial area.
 There are a large number of sari stores, like ‘Deepam Silks’ and ‘Prasiddhi’.

 There are two movie theatres namely Plaza and Symphony.
 ‘Gangaram’, a well-established bookstore and ‘Higgin Botham’ are very popular stops.